cg-tuwien/Math2Model/CONTRIBUTING.md

 `HomeView.vue` asynchronously loads the filesystem code, and WebGPU engine.
 They're a bit slow to initialize, so we load them very early, and we're avoiding doing hot module reloading with them.
 Once they've finished loading, we create our `EditorAndOutput.vue` component.

+We then store the code on the user's machine, with the origin private filesystem.
+Editing the code is done with the Monaco code editor, and with the Rete.js graph editing library.

+The scene state is made reactive and editable with typical Vue.js frontend code.

+Rendering happens via the WebGPU API, which is used by [parametric-renderer-core](./parametric-renderer-core/), which is implemented in Rust and compiled to WebAssembly.

+Exporting then happens in Typescript land, where we use the same WebGPU device from Typescript.

 ## Deployment